SalishSeaCast/SalishSeaCmd/docs/breaking_changes.rst

 Version 2.1
 ===========

-The following changes that were introduced in version 2.1 of the :kbd:`SalishSeaCmd` package are incompatible with earlier versions:
+The following changes that were introduced in version 2.1 of the ``SalishSeaCmd`` package are incompatible with earlier versions:

-* For NEMO-3.6 the :kbd:`forcing` section of the run description YAML file now contains sub-sections that provide the names of directories and file that are to be symlinked in the run directory for NEMO to use to read initial conditions and forcing values from.
+* For NEMO-3.6 the ``forcing`` section of the run description YAML file now contains sub-sections that provide the names of directories and file that are to be symlinked in the run directory for NEMO to use to read initial conditions and forcing values from.
   For example:

   .. code-block:: yaml